jordan-public/guardian-oracle-keeper/README.md

 # The Guardian Oracle-Keeper Protocol

+## Demo

+See [this link](demo/README.md) for video and demo instructions.
 ## Abstract

 I developed a novel on-chain Keeper protocol which reacts upon price actions immediately, within the same transaction.

 DeFi protocols have suffered issues from latent Oracles and slow reaction by the Liquidation Keepers. **No more!** This protocol allows DeFi protocols to immediately react to price actions, as soon as they occur on-chain.

-The protocol mechanism is implemented as a pair of Guardian Tokens which can wrap any pair of ERC20 tokens and deploy them at one or more Automated Market Maker DEXes.
+The protocol mechanism is implemented as a pair of Guardian Tokens which can wrap any pair of ERC-20 tokens and deploy them at one or more Automated Market Maker DEXes.
 These tokens intercept the "transfer" functions and reverse-calculate the price as soon as transactions occur, and immediately call registered callbacks.
 These callbacks are typically liquidation or rebalancing operations performed by the DeFi protocols utilizing the Guardian Oracle-Keeper Protocol.

 ## Intruduction